jakobadam/RDSFactor/README.md

 # RDS Factor

-Two-factor authentication for Remote Desktop Services (RDS).
+Two-factor authentication for Windows 2012 R2 Remote Desktop Services (RDS).

 RDS Factor consist of two components:
 * A server component that talks RADIUS with RD Web and the RD Gateway.